Hooliocoolio/node-api-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+    One of the parts that we learned about express is that its a web application framework that works on top of the node.js framework. its adds more functionality, middleware and basically a simpler API.
+    Expresses core features are middleware and routing capabilities.

 -   [ ] Describe Middleware?

+    Middleware is basically small apps or functions that can be used in conjuction with Express to facilitate functions that express does not provide out of the box.
+Such as authentication or error handling or validation.

 -   [ ] Describe a Resource?

+    when it comes to restful APIs everything is a resource. anything that gets accessed via URI can be images, files, other computers, webpages...literally anything you can access from one computer to another

 -   [ ] What can the API return to help clients know if a request was successful?

+    http response Status codes and messages

 -   [ ] How can we partition our application into sub-applications?

 ## Minimum Viable Product